Three Democrats compete to challenge Kapanke for Senate seat in Aug.11 primary

 Here’s where Swiggum stands on other key local issues:

-- Farming crisis: Said that a single-payer health-care system will help family farmers so that they aren't taking additional jobs to gain access to insurance.
+- Said that a single-payer health-care system will help family farmers so that they aren’t taking additional jobs to gain access to insurance.
 Also supports addressing climate change through better farming practices.

 “We need to try to help farmers be stewards of the land, like they used to be,” Swiggum said.